 The depth gauge measures the distance between the conveyor table and the sanding drum for thickness dimensioning.
 To calibrate the depth gauge, raise the conveyor table until the drum(s), wrapped with abrasive, touches the conveyortable.
-Make sure the indicator is pointing at "zero".
-If not, loosen the two screws at the bottom of the indicator and slide indicator until pointing at "zero".
-Tighten the two screws of the indicator.
+Make sure the indicator is laying snug on the table support casting.
+Loosen the knob holding the top of thickness scale and adjust the scale to zero.
+Tighten the knob of the top thickness scale.

 Fig. 13.
-Intellisand Controller and depth gauge.
+Intellisand Controller.

-USING THE Electronic DEPTH GAUGE (EDG)/Digital Read Out (DRO)
+USING THE Electronic DEPTH GAUGE (EDG

+or DRO).
 The depth gauge has its own manual.
 The EDG can be calibrated by raising the conveyor until the drum(s) are touching the conveyor and zero the readout.
 Another calibration method is to sand a piece of wood, measuring the thickness of the wood and change the reading on the readout.
 See EDG manual for details on calibrating and operation.